LaurentJouron/Orange_County_Lettings/docs/source/data_structure.rst

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-.. rubric:: Create a query on the profile table:
+🔍 Create a query on the profile table:

 .. code-block:: sql

    select user_id, favorite_city from oc_lettings_site_profile where favorite_city like 'B%';``

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-.. rubric:: to leave
+🔚 To leave

 .. code-block:: console